-Source: First Things First (2019).
-Communications Strategy Data.
+Source: First Things First.
+(2019).
+Communications data.
 Unpublished data received by request

 First Things First has also led a concerted effort to build awareness among policymakers at all levels (federal, tribal, state and municipal) of the importance of early childhood.
-This includes: in-office meetings with elected leaders to provide general information on early childhood, as well as discuss the impact of proposed legislation; regular communication to policymakers with
+This includes: in-office meetings with elected leaders to provide general information on early childhood, as well as discuss the impact of proposed legislation; regular communication to policymakers with updates on early childhood research and the work of FTF (such as a quarterly email newsletter for policymakers and their staff); and site tours of FTF-funded programs to allow policymakers to see the impact of early childhood investments in their area.
+In SFY19, FTF also launched ACT4KIDS, a text-based system that alerts participants to timely developments in early childhood policy and opportunities to engage with policymakers.
+In its first nine months of implementation, more than 700 Arizonans had signed up to participate in ACT4KIDS.